-AJ Leon manages other collaborators in various parts of the word.
+AJ Leon manages other collaborators in various parts of the world.
 AJ says, “Podio is the most fundamental app that we use to run our business.
 It’s more than project or task management, it’s business workflow.”

 Keith’s favorite apps are collaborative shortcuts and tweaks.
 Keith uses CloudApp for quick screen grabs, as well as linking files for download to clients.
-The KnockKnockFactory team creates project moodboards using dropmark.
+The KnockKnockFactory team creates project mood boards using dropmark.

 Jack McDade uses a Gmail inbox add-on called Followup.cc.
 This tool allows Jack to make his inbox a mini-CRM.
 Using followup.cc, Jack is able to set a preference on an email to alert him if the client doesn’t reply in a few hours or days.

 Luke Miler recommends TeuxDeux.
-Luke says, “It’s lovely for quick to-dos and actionable things for today and few days ahead.
+Luke says, “It’s lovely for quick to-dos and actionable things for today and a few days ahead.
 I use TeuxDeux more personally for things mostly related to our business – quick actionable / admins things I got to do every day.”

 Liz White uses CageApp, which helps her by keeping design proofs organized in one place.
 “This was super helpful not only for my clients who had to approve the designs, but also for the web programmer I was working with.
 As Cage helped me streamline the approval process, it also made the transition from designing to programming go more smoothly.”

-…and of course you should be using LessAccounting for your business bookkeeping.
+…and of course, you should be using LessAccounting for your business bookkeeping.